YamDonn/CV/README.md

 # CV
-Welcome to my CV page which reveals a bit more than my [LinkdedIn profile](https://www.linkedin.com/in/yamdonn)
+Welcome to my CV page which reveals a bit more than my [LinkedIn profile](https://www.linkedin.com/in/yamdonn)